fpslater/i-love-bimmers/README.md

-##### Notes
-This app was coded with the notion that I would be the only person working on it.

 ### JS
 JQuery is leveraged for its selectors and event handling.
 The codes primary intent is to be readable, modular, and robust.